fanghenshaometeor/vanilla-adversarial-training/README.md

 ## Usage

-We **provide 4 trained models** in `model` folder, including vanilla and adversarial training VGG and ResNet models, named as `CIFAR10-VGG.pth`, `CIFAR10-VGG-adv.pth`, `CIFAR10-ResNet18.pth` and `CIFAR10-ResNet18-adv.pth` respectively.
+We **provide 4 trained models** in `save` folder, including vanilla and adversarial training VGG and ResNet models, named as `CIFAR10-VGG.pth`, `CIFAR10-VGG-adv.pth`, `CIFAR10-ResNet18.pth` and `CIFAR10-ResNet18-adv.pth` respectively.
-Users can directly run the 2 attack scripts on command line to test the defence ability of models.
+Users can directly run the attack shell script on command line to test the defence ability of different models by specifying the `model_path` argument.
 The results should be similar with the values in the two tables above.
-Users should **manually specify** the target model in attack scripts by modifying the **args.model_name** parameter and change the CIFAR10 data folder.
+In addition, users can also manually change the attack parameters in the python script.
 ```
-$ python attackVGG.py
-$ python attackResNet.py
+$ sh attack.sh
 ```

-To reproduce the provided model, users can run the 4 training scripts on command line.
+To reproduce the provided model, users can run the training shell scripts on command line.
-Again **pay attention to** the data folder and log folder parameters in training scripts and make appropriate modifications.
+The `model` argument specifies the network.
+The `adv_train` argument specifies whether to use adversarial training.
 ```
-$ python trainCIFAR10VGG.py
-$ python advTrainCIFAR10VGG.py
-$ python trainCIFAR10ResNet.py
-$ python advTrainCIFAR10ResNet.py
+$ shell train.sh
 ```

 **ATTENTION** The **mean-var normalization** preprocess is removed.